Anomalies in Hadronic $B$ Decays: an Update: Fits to the Data

 It therefore appears that, when decays involving final-state $\eta$/$\eta'$ mesons are included, the comparison of the results of the individual $\Delta S = 0$ and $\Delta S = 1$ fits is not easy because several of these are overfitted.
 Fortunately, the fact is that {\it all} the fits include decays whose final states comprise only pions and kaons.
 This means that, for the $(\boldsymbol{8\otimes8})_S$ diagrams, there are \emph{always} more observables than parameters.
 This subset of diagrams is, therefore, never overfitted.

 The upshot is that, even in fits including $\boldsymbol{8\otimes1}$ and $\boldsymbol{1\otimes1}$ decays, we can focus only on the best-fit values of the $(\boldsymbol{8\otimes8})_S$ diagrams.
-In particular, we can compute the ratios of the magnitudes of several $\Delta S = 1$ diagrams ($D'$) and the corresponding $\Delta S = 0$ diagrams ($D$).
-The results can be found in Table \ref{tab:diags_ratios}.
+In particular, using the best-fit values of the theoretical parameters (see Table \ref{tab:fitresults} in Appendix \ref{app:res}), we can compute the ratios of the magnitudes of several $\Delta S = 1$ diagrams ($D'$) and the corresponding $\Delta S = 0$ diagrams ($D$).
+The results can be found in the third and fourth columns of Table \ref{tab:diags_ratios}.
 We see that, even when the $\eta/\eta'$ data is added, these ratios are still $O(10)$ or larger.
 We conclude that $\sim 1000\%$ $SU(3)_F$ breaking is still required to properly explain the data, and this is responsible for the very poor fits, i.e., the sizeable discrepancies with the SM$_{\rm{SU(3)}_F}$.

+We note that theoretical estimates of the decay constant of the $\eta_8$ give $f_{\eta_8} \sim 115$ MeV \cite{Bali:2021qem}, similar to $f_\pi$.
+We therefore expect that, even when final states with $\eta$ and $\eta'$ are included in the analysis, the SM prediction for SU(3)$_F$ breaking is still $\approx 20$\%.
+This is much smaller than the $\sim 1000$\% SU(3)$_F$ breaking observed in the data.